eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/access-conditions/index.md

 ## Adding Access Conditions with cmemc

-Additional to the Access Control module you can add the access conditions directly to the triple store.
+In addition to the Access Control module you can add the access conditions directly to the triple store.
-In this case, the access conditions need to be defined in an Turtle file, for example:
+In this case, the access conditions need to be defined in a Turtle file, for example:

 ```turtle
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .